-Mesenchymal stromal cells (MSCs) are multipotent cells that are able to differentiate into cell types of mesodermal origin, such as osteoblasts, chondroblasts and adipocytes.14 MSCs can be readily isolated from the bone marrow based on their ability to adhere to plastic culture dishes and identified by their spindle-shape morphology.15 They can be easily re-implanted after genetic modification and show long-term engraftment following transplantation, thereby proving a good potential candidate cell type for use in ex vivo gene therapy.16 They have also attracted considerable attention as a potential tool for therapeutic gene transfer.17-21
+Mesenchymal Stromal Cells (MSCs) are multipotent cells able to differentiate into cell types of mesodermal origin such as osteoblasts, chondroblasts and adipocytes [14].
+MSCs can be readily isolated from the bone marrow based on their ability to adhere to plastic culture dishes and identified by their spindle-shape morphology [15].
+They can be easily re-implanted after genetic modification and show long-term engraftment following transplantation, thereby proving a good potential candidate cell type for use in ex vivo gene therapy.
+[16]; theyhaveattracted considerable attention as a potential tool for therapeutic gene transfer [17-21].

-Lentiviral vectors based on HIV type 1 are emerging as vectors of choice for ex vivo and in vivo gene therapy in a number of scenarios.
-HIV 1 vector-based gene delivery depends on using the HIV packaging signal and other viral cis-acting sequences to encapsidate the desired gene to be delivered via a lentiviral particle.22-25 Their advantages include a large gene capacity of up to 8 kb, the ability to infect dividing and nondividing cells, the absence of inflammatory/immune response induction, and long-term transgene expression.
-In addition pseudotyping lentiviral vectors with vesicular stomatitis virus envelope broadens the cell tropism by increasing the number of potential target cell types.
+Lentiviral vectors based on human immunodeficiency virus (HIV) type 1 are emerging as vectors of choice for ex vivo and in vivo gene therapy in a number of scenarios.
+HIV 1 vector based gene delivery depends on using the HIV packaging signal and other viral cis-acting sequences to encapsidate the desired gene to be delivered via a lentiviral particle [22-25].
+Their advantages include a large gene capacity of up to 8 kb, the ability to infect dividing and non-dividing cells, the absence of inflammatory/immune response induction, and long-term transgene expression.
+In addition pseudotyping lentiviral vectors with vesicular stomatitis virus envelope broadens the cell tropism increasing the number of potential target cell types.

-We aimed to carry out a proof-of- principle study for cell-based gene therapy applicable to Type I or insulin-requiring Type II diabetes.
-Diabetes is a relatively frequent condition in dogss and human insulin is the standard therapy.
-Complications occur, as in human diabetes, and difficulties with repeated needle usage are well recognised in both pets and by their owners.
-Cell-based insulin gene therapy with autologous canine MSCs (cMSCs) would provide a highly workable treatment and provide a stepping stone to this approach in humans.
-Specifically, in the present study, we aimed to (i) establish the feasibility of culturing primary cMSCs; (ii) provide in vitro proof of lentiviral transduction and insulin secretion by cMSCs; (iii) compare the ability of different viral and mammalian constitutive promoters to drive insulin gene expression in cMSCs; and (iv) investigate the effect of long-term culture on viral promoter expression in transduced cells.
-We envisaged that implantation of autologous insulin-producing cMSCs could provide an in vivo source of constitutive basal insulin secretion to prevent hyperglycaemia between meals and at night.
-The results of the present study would provide the precursor to the much more challenging goal of glucose responsive gene therapy, which has yet to be achieved.
+We sought to carry out a proof-of- principle study for cell based gene therapy applicable to Type I or insulin-requiring Type II diabetes.
+Diabetes is a relatively frequent condition in dogs and human insulin is the standard therapy.
+Complications occur as in human diabetes and difficulties with repeated needle usage are well recognised in both pets and by their owners.
+Cell based insulin gene therapy with autologous canine MSCs would provide a highly workable treatment and provide a stepping stone to this approach in humans.

+Specifically, we aimed to a) establish the feasibility of culturing primary cMSCs, b) provide in vitro proof of lentiviral transduction and insulin secretion by cMSCs, c) compare the ability of different viral and mammalian constitutive promoters to drive insulin gene expression in cMSCs, and d) investigate the effect of long term culture on viral promoter expression in transduced cells.
+We envisaged that implantation of autologous insulin producing cMSCs could provide an in vivo source of constitutive basal insulin secretion to prevent hyperglycaemia between meals and at night..
+This study would provide the precursor to the much more challenging goal of glucose responsive gene therapy which has yet to be achieved.